cscorley/jedit-mirror/doc/README.txt

 - Because jEdit is written in Java, it will always be slower than a native application.
 For best performance, use a recent Java version, such as Java 2 version 1.3.

+- On MacOS X, the Java runtime grabs the Apple+Q key combo and immediately quits the VM, without giving the running application a chance to handle the keystroke.
+Do not use the Apple+Q keyboard shortcut to exit jEdit, or you will lose unsaved changes.

 * Problems that occur with older Java versions